jeffmeloy/py2dataset/README.md

 Without any arguments, the script will prompt for a directory and write output to `./datasets`.

 **Optional arguments:**
-- `-h, --help`: Show the help message and exit.
 - `--use_llm`: Use large language model for question answering.
 - `--quiet`: Suppress all info logging messages.
 - `--output_dir OUTPUT_DIR`: Output directory to store generated files, default is .\datasets in the current working directory